hackjunction/node-gavel/README.md

 **Starting the development server**

 Run `yarn dev`, this will start the development server at `localhost:3000`, and the admin panel frontend at `localhost:5000`.
 Both the API and the frontend will automatically reload whenever code changes are saved.

+**Others**

+VSCode Settings Sync Gist ID: 5afa14f85102f6000f96ba682cfda51d (if you wish to use my VSCode theme and settings)